 - A platform for farmer collectives to connect over potential future collaborations and to exchange common interests.

-When and where: Due to Covid-19, we have had to postpone the workshops to Fall 2022: please get in touch if you would like to join.
+When and where: Due to Covid-19, we have had to postpone the workshops to Winter 2023: please get in touch if you would like to join.

 Coffee, snacks, and lunch will be provided.

 - The workshop will include a series of collaborative exercises, either in small teams or as a full group.
 We estimate that we will have about 15 participants in all.

 - The exercises will include brainstorming sessions, concept development work, creative speculation, and problem-solving tasks.

 - No special expertise or preparation is required, and the session facilitators will help make connections between the different kinds of knowledge that each participant brings to the table.

 If you have any specific questions or suggestions, please contact email@example.com.